Kevin Trenberth: Career

 Trenberth returned to the Meteorological Service in Wellington, New Zealand, in 1972 after completing his PhD in the US.
 He worked there as a research scientist in the New Zealand Meteorological Service (1966–77).
-In 1977 he moved to the University of Illinois in 1977 where he became a full professor and worked there for nearly seven years.
-After that, he joined the National Center for Atmospheric Research (NCAR) in 1984.
+In 1977 he moved to the University of Illinois, where he became a full professor.
+In 1984, he joined the National Center for Atmospheric Research (NCAR).
 His career at NCAR was in the Climate Analysis Section, where he was the Head for many years.

 He became a high level emeritus at NCAR as a Distinguished Scholar in 2019 and he moved back to New Zealand where he is also an honorary affiliated faculty at the University of Auckland.

 He has been prominent in most of the IPCC assessment reports and has also extensively served the World Climate Research Programme (WCRP) in numerous ways.
 He has also served on many U.S. national committees.
 He served as editor of several journals.